GhostRider78/school-wifi-reconnector-mac/github-readme.md

 Got tired of constantly having to re-login to my college WiFi every time my laptop went to sleep.
 This app sits in your menu bar, monitors your connection, and handles all the authentication for you.
 No more login prompts!

 ## Features

-- 🔄 Automatically reconnects to your configured WiFi network
-- 🔑 Handles web authentication (captive portal login)
-- 🔔 Lives in your macOS menu bar for easy access
+Automatically reconnects to your configured WiFi network Handles web authentication (captive portal login) Lives in your macOS menu bar for easy access
-- ⚙️ Simple configuration UI
-- 🚀 Can start automatically at login
-- 📊 Logging for troubleshooting

 ## Requirements